dkallen78/math-trainer/README.md

 ### 23:30

 I'm going to bed, but before I do I'm putting the html file I'm using to fine tune everything up here as well, enjoy.

+## Update 2023-02-21

+### 23:00

+I'm still making noise.
+I cleaned up the SFX code and implemented it in the main program.
+I put all the Web Audio API stuff into its own file in case I want to use it in something else.

+When pressing the number keys, backspace, or decimal, the program generates a random tone in the C pentatonic scale.
+For a correct answer it plays a C Maj chord.
+For an incorrect answer it plays a C tritone.
+When the user completes a skill it plays a C Maj arpeggio.
+There's still some kinks to work out since I don't 100% like the resolution of the C Maj and the C Maj arpeggio is competing with the C Maj since they play at practically the same time.

+As far as handling progression, I'm trying to come up with a good visual gauge of skills passed but I'm not happy with any of my ideas.
+Maybe something will come to me before the weekend.